ikuto0608/ikuto0608.github.io/_posts/2017-06-11-favourite-cafe-in-kyoto.md

 ### [Chieria](https://tabelog.com/en/kyoto/A2601/A260302/26022748/)

-This cafe is so homely place, you can stay with "Kotatsu" in winter which is a traditional Japanese table with an electric heater underneath and cozzy branket.
+This cafe is so homely place, you can stay with "Kotatsu" in winter which is a traditional Japanese table with an electric heater underneath and cozzy blanket.
 And nice to have lunch, it has healthy and asian taste lunch.